 Lowestoft & Oulton Broad Motor Boat Club

 Oulton Broad is the oldest motorboat racing venue in the world and the only venue to hold weekly race meetings.

 The Oulton Broad Club is one of the few which caters for Hydroplanes, Catamarans, Monohulls and Juniors.
-Each category will race over 3 heats, 6 laps for Hydroplanes and Juniors (over the short circuit), and 9 laps for Catamarans.
+Each category will race over 3 heats, 6 laps for Hydroplanes, GT30 and GT15 (over the short circuit) and 9 laps for Catamarans.

 Due to the variety of boats and engines competing, most races are started on an individual computer calculated handicap basis.
 This allows for the smaller and possibly home built craft to compete with larger and more powerful outfits.
 It may be that the slower boats will be well into their second or third lap before the scratch boats enter the race.
 Theoretically the handicap should allow the entire field to cross the finish line a dead-heat – a rare occurrence!
 Some hydroplane events are calculated on a group handicap basis, with boats starting in batches according to their engine capacity.